financefeast/doc_md/source/content/api-documentation/api-v1/_index.md

 ---
 # API v1
 Financefeast is a modern platform to obtain stock market data using a simple HTTP based API.
-Financefeast's API allows easy retrieval of 20 minute delayed and real-time price and fundamentals from multiple exchanges.
+Financefeast's API allows easy retrieval of 20 minute delayed and real-time price and other financial information, such as company financial records like cashflow and balance sheet data.
+Alternate data is also available for social media posts and company announcements.

 In order to start data retrieval with financefeast API, please sign up [here](https://identity.financefeast.io/account/signup).

-Once you have signed up and have familiarized yourself with our API, please check out our [python client](https://github.com/financefeast/python_client) to begin writing your own data visualization and processing application!
+Once you have signed up and have familiarized yourself with our API, please check out our [python client](https://github.com/financefeast/python_client) to begin integration with your own project.

 ## Authorization and Authentication

 Financefeast API uses the oauth2 authorization protocol and requires an initial authorization step to receive an authorization code.
-The authorization code is then presented to all protected endpoints, such as <code>Core Data</code> endpoints and is then authorized.
+The authorization code is then presented to all protected endpoints and is then authorized.
 If the authorization code is valid access is granted, otherwise a 401 Unauthorized error is returned.

 Oauth2 authorization protocol allows flexibility to developers writing applications that consume the Financefeast API.